Irish Girl Guides: History

 In July 1993 at the 28th World Conference in Denmark, the Council of Irish Guiding Associations was ratified as a full member of WAGGGS.
 The Council of Irish Guiding Associations consists of The Irish Girl Guides and the Catholic Guides of Ireland on behalf of their members in the Republic of Ireland.

 The World Conference was held in Dublin in July 1999.

-An International Guide Camp known as "Solas" was held in Charleville, Co.
-Cork in July 2002, International Camp known as "Campa Le Cheile" was held in Tattersalls, Co.
-Meath in July 2007, International Guide Camp: "Camp 101" was held in 2012, in Lough Key forest park, Boyle, with visitors from 14 different countries.
-The most recent International camp "IGGNITE2017" was held in Rockwell College, Co.
-Tipperary 30 July – 6 August 2017.
-The next International camp is due to take place in 2021.
+An International Guide Camp known as "Solas" was held in Charleville, County Cork in July 2002, International Camp known as "Campa Le Cheile" was held in Tattersalls, County Meath in July 2007, International Guide Camp: "Camp 101" was held in 2012, in Lough Key forest park, Boyle, with visitors from 14 different countries.

+"IGGNITE2017" was held in Rockwell College, County Tipperary 30 July – 6 August 2017.

+The most recent International camp, ORBIT 2025, took place in Clongowes Wood College, County Kildare 3 – 9 August 2025 with over 1,500 participants.

 The Honorary Ambassador for 2017 was Sinéad Burke.